Do you face the Qiblah when reading Quran? Some people insist that you have to.

 Form the Nusoos above, it is abundantly clear that facing the Qiblah when reading Quran is recommended.
 Thus, it must be treated as a recommendation and not an obligation.
 Sometimes, Muslims become so strict upon recommendations that they deprive themselves of religious or spiritual benefit.

-If a person refrains from reciting the Quran when he is unable to face the Qiblah then ultimately he has lost out.
-He has recited less Quran than he would have done so.
+If a person refrains from reciting the Quran when they are unable to face the Qiblah, then ultimately they have lost out.
+This is because such an individual has recited less Quran than he would have done so.
 This is a spiritual and religious loss.

-Therefore, he must treat facing the Qiblah when reciting the Quran as a recommendation not an obligation.
-If he is able to face the Qiblah then do so.
-Otherwise recite in whichever direction is possible.
-Thus, he gives preference to the abundant recital over the direction.
+Therefore, one must treat facing the Qiblah when reciting the Quran as a recommendation not an obligation.
+If they are able to face the Qiblah, then they should do so.
+Otherwise, one can recite in whichever direction is possible.
+As such, this allows an individual to give preference to the abundant recital over the direction.

 And Allah Most High Knows Best.